On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity: Introduction

+Zariski decomposition is a fundamental tool in the theory of linear series on algebraic surfaces.
+One possible generalization in higher dimension is the divisorial Zariski decomposition (see \cite{Nak} in the projective case and \cite{Boucksom1} in the K\"ahler setting).
+When $X$ is an irreducible symplectic manifold, by replacing the intersection form with the Beauville-Bogomolov-Fujiki quadratic form $q_X$ on $H^2(X,\mathbb C)$, Boucksom \cite[Theorem 4.3 part (i), Proposition 4.4, Theorem 4.8 and Corollary 4.11]{Boucksom1} gave a characterization of his divisorial Zariski decomposition in terms of the quadratic form $q_X$ (see Definition \ref{definition:q-Zar}).
+We will refer to it as a {\it Boucksom-Zariski decomposition}.
 Several notions of singular irreducible symplectic varieties have received much attention in recent years, for several reasons.
 Let us simply mention here that the minimal model program naturally leads to singular minimal models. ``Singular'' irreducible symplectic varieties are studied in the theory of orbifolds or V-manifolds.
 They are also studied as moduli spaces of sheaves on $K3$ or abelian surfaces (see \cite{PR} and references to prior works therein).
 The period map and the moduli theory of ``singular'' irreducible symplectic varieties are extensively studied in \cite{BL1, BL2}.
 Finally ``singular'' irreducible symplectic varieties appear as building blocks of mildly singular projective varieties with trivial canonical class (see \cite{HP, Dru18, GGK}).
 See the recent survey \cite{Perego} for all the different definitions and results.
-As the Boucksom-Zariski decomposition proved to be a very useful tool in the theory of smooth irreducible symplectic varieties it is natural to ask whether it holds for some classes of singular irreducible symplectic varieties.
+As the Boucksom-Zariski decomposition proved to be a very useful tool in the theory of smooth irreducible symplectic varieties it is natural to ask whether it holds for some classes of singular symplectic varieties.
 In this article we show that the (Boucksom characterization of the divisorial) Zariski decomposition actually holds in the largest possible framework, namely it holds on any variety $X$ with symplectic singularities (see Definition \ref{def:symp-sing}).
-In the smooth case Boucksom actually proves it for pseudo-effective $\mathbb{R}$-classes, while here we restrict ourselves to effective $\mathbb{Q}$-divisors.
+In the smooth case Boucksom actually proves it for pseudoeffective $\mathbb{R}$-classes, while here we restrict ourselves to effective $\mathbb{Q}$-divisors.
 To state our result recall that, following Kirchner \cite{Kir}, one can define a quadratic form $q_{X,\sigma}$ on $H^2(X,\mathbb C)$, where $\sigma$ is a reflexive 2-form on $X$ which is symplectic on $X_{reg}$.
-When $X$ is a primitive symplectic variety (in the sense of Definition \ref{def:ISV}) and $\sigma$ is a normalized symplectic form (see Definition \ref{def:normed-q}) one shows that $q_{X,\sigma}$ is independent of $\sigma$ and is called the Beauville-Bogomolov-Fujiki quadratic form {(and denoted $q_X$)}.
-To deal with the non-$\Q$-factorial case we extend the definition of $q_{X{,\sigma}}$ to Weil divisors (cf. Definition \ref{def:q_on_Weil}).
+When $X$ is a primitive symplectic variety (in the sense of Definition \ref{def:ISV}) and $\sigma$ is a normalized symplectic form (see Definition \ref{def:normed-q}) one shows that $q_{X,\sigma}$ is independent of $\sigma$ and is called the Beauville-Bogomolov-Fujiki quadratic form { (and denoted $q_X$)}.
+To deal with the non-$\Q$-factorial case we extend the definition of $q_{X ,\sigma}$ to Weil divisors (cf. Definition \ref{def:q_on_Weil}).
 We refer the reader to Section \ref{ss:q_on_Weil} for further details.